stella3d/browser-compressor/README.md

 ### Websites
 For this first release, a handful of sites have been tested, though it should work across many more.

+The extension chooses which media element to use automatically, based on:
+* Are any actively playing ?
+If so, the first active one is chosen.
+* `<video>` before otherwise-equivalent priority `<audio>`

+Support for manually picking the media element to use may come later.
+On some sites, you need to press play before the extension will see a media element.

 Sites tested as working include:
 _Youtube_, _Twitch_, _Twitter_, _Periscope_, _Amazon video_, _CBS all access_, _Vimeo_, _Mixcloud_